Explore UAB

 Deadline and Procedure for Nomination

-Nominations must be submitted by March 30, 2024.
+Nominations must be submitted using the Nomination Form.
 Any UAB student, faculty, staff, or community member may make a nomination by completing and submitting a short paragraph describing why the nominee is deserving of the award.

 Selection Committee: The Offices of Service Learning and Undergraduate Research, Education Abroad, and Blazer Core Curriculum will review nominations and make recommendations to the provost for each of the following categories: Undergraduate Research, Service Learning, Core Teaching, and Education Abroad.